We hope you find these answers to our most frequently asked questions helpful.

 Krypton is also nontoxic, non-reactive, clear and odorless, yet offers even better thermal performance…at a greater cost to produce.
 Krypton is preferred for glazing spaces that are thinner than normal, such as ¼ inch (6mm).
 The optimum gap width for krypton is 3/8” (9mm).
 To maintain a comfortable price point without compromising thermal performance, a mixture of krypton and argon gases is sometimes used.

-Most homes have exterior window trim that is made of wood, which can cause a series of issues, including rotting, peeling and cracking as the elements take their toll.
+- What is Partial or Full Capping?Most homes have exterior window trim that is made of wood, which can cause a series of issues, including rotting, peeling and cracking as the elements take their toll.
 Wood requires maintenance in the form of prepping and painting every few years.
 Custom Window PLUS can eliminate the need for ongoing maintenance by wrapping the wood with aluminum and sealing it from the elements, creating a long-lasting beautiful trim that’s maintenance free.

-There are many optional colors from which to choose.
-You can click here to see available color options on the windows page of this website.
-You may also ask our sales representative for available color samples at the time of your FREE estimate consultation.
+- What Colors Are Available?There are many optional colors from which to choose.
+Please contact us today to ask our sales representative for available color samples at the time of your FREE estimate & consultation.

-Absolutely!
+- Do the Windows Tilt-in for Easy Cleaning?Absolutely!
 Our innovative tilt-on-command feature makes cleaning your Custom Window PLUS windows a simple, easy task.
 The dual cam lock ensures a weather-tight seal as well as added security.
-Your Custom Window PLUS representative will be happy to provide information on the proper method for tilting your windows for easy cleaning.
+Your Custom Window Plus representative will be happy to provide information on the proper method for tilting your windows for easy cleaning.

-Yes, our windows come standard with ½” screens that move up and down to accommodate whatever part of the window you’re opening.
+- Do the Windows Come with Screens?Yes, our windows come standard with ½” screens that move up and down to accommodate whatever part of the window you’re opening.
 Full screens are available for a nominal fee.